hhajibadri/cse15l-lab-reports/lab 1 report/lab1.md

 # Lab 1 Report

-**Here is the "cd" command without any arguments, it goes one directory above if possible except if it's root.**
+**Here is the "cd" command without any arguments, it takes you to the home directory which is also known as "~".**

 ![Image](/lab%201%20report/image1.png)